-I’m absolutely awful at keeping secrets.
-It’s really hard for me, especially when I get so excited about things I’m working on.
+I’m absolutely awful at keeping secrets when I am so stinkin’ excited about things I am working on.
 So I posted this photo to give ya’ll a sneak peek at what I was up to.
-Any guesses?

 Well you don’t really need to guess because it’s #MondayMadeIt and I can share with you!